ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

 - [Use Managed Identities in AKS](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity)

 ## A. Install AAD Pod Identity components on AKS Cluster
-**Approx. time to complete this section: 30 minutes**
+**Approx. time to complete this section: 25 minutes**

 AAD Pod Identity consists of two key components and custom resources.
-The two core components are described below.
+The two core components are briefly described below.
 - **Managed Identity Controller (MIC)**

   The MIC is a custom Kubernetes resource that watches for changes to Pods, Identities and Bindings through the Kubernetes API Server.
 When it detects a change, the MIC adds or deletes assigned identities as required.